Cloud provisioning is the allocation of a cloud provider's resources and services to a customer.

 With advanced provisioning, the customer signs a formal contract of service with the cloud provider.
 The provider then prepares the agreed-upon resources or services for the customer and delivers them.
 The customer is charged a flat fee or is billed on a monthly basis.

 With dynamic provisioning, cloud resources are deployed flexibly to match a customer's fluctuating demands.
-The deployments typically scale up to accommodate spikes in usage and scale down when demands decrease.
+Cloud deployments typically scale up to accommodate spikes in usage and scale down when demands decrease.
 The customer is billed on a pay-per-use basis.
 When dynamic provisioning is used to create a hybrid cloud environment, it is sometimes referred to as cloud bursting.

 Why cloud provisioning matters